-PH 4½ - 3½ Glass Table is a member of the PH 3-shade family originally conceived in the winter of 1925-26 for a large exhibition hall in Copenhagen, Denmark called "Forum" and is based on the principle of a reflecting multi-shade system, creating a harmonious and glare-free illumination.
+The PH 4½ - 3½ Glass Table Lamp is a member of the PH 3-shade family which was originally conceived in the winter of 1925-26 for a large exhibition hall in Copenhagen, Denmark called "Forum" and is based on the principle of a reflecting multi-shade system, creating a harmonious and glare-free illumination.
 The shades are drawn over a logarithmic spiral, with the center of the light source placed in the spiral's focal point.
-The PH 4½ - 3½ Glass Table provides soft illumination.
+The PH 4½ - 3½ Glass Table Lamp provides soft illumination.

 Poul Henningsen was born in Copenhagen to the famous Danish actress Agnes Henningsen.
 He never graduated as an architect, but studied at The Technical School at Frederiksberg, Denmark from 1911-14, and then at Technical College in Copenhagen from 1914-17.

 He started practicing traditional functionalistic architecture, but over the years his professional interests changed to focus mainly on lighting.
 He also expanded his field of occupation into areas of writing, becoming a journalist and an author.
 For a short period at the beginning of WWII, he was the head architect of the Tivoli Gardens in Copenhagen.
 But like many other creative people, he was forced to flee Denmark during the German occupation but soon became a vital part of the Danish colony of artists living in Sweden.